The Windmill Turns Both Ways

 "W-wait!"
 Naruto jogged to keep up with them.
 "Perimeter duty?"

 "Yeah, we've been put on that for now, since we're all good tracker-types and all," Kiba yawned.
 "I wish we didn't have to start so early, though.
+Damn!
+I need a nap.
 My mom dragged me out of bed before I was even awake.
 Why are you coming back to the village so soon, anyway?
 I thought you had that S-rank mission with Gai-sensei and those other old guys."

 "Eh?
 S-rank?
 With Huge Eybrows-sensei?"
 Since when did he get S-rank missions?
 Ones that he couldn't remember receiving, at that.

 "Why are you asking me?
 You're the one that told me about it this morning," Kiba snapped, glancing over at him irritably.
-His gaze stayed a little longer this time though, as if he suddenly noticed something, and Naruto looked back nervously.
+His gaze stayed a little longer this time though, as if he suddenly noticed something.
 "Naruto, did you change your clothes since this morning?
-You seem kinda different for some reason."
+You look weird."

 Maybe this was the sign of weirdness that he had been looking out for?
 Naruto tensed and glanced all around them as they ran.
 If someone was about to attack, he wished they'd get it over with already.
 All this tension and weirdness was getting on his nerves.
 He wasn't good at dealing with it.